GFDRR/rdl-website-new/pages/standard.md

 * Software developers may use the RDLS to develop specific risk data tools, for instance to help with the generation of localized vulnerability indicators for buildings or population.

 In the end, the real benefit of the RDLS will reside in the number of people who did not suffer from a disaster because someone, somewhere, was able to take a closer look at the data.

-An initial version was developed as a database schema with principal contributions from the Global Earthquake Model (GEM) Foundation, UCL Epicentre, and the British Geological Survey (BGS).
-Since 2022, a grant from the Swiss Re Foundation has been supporting the development and promotion of the schema as an open data standard.

 ## Standard governance